rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 Kubernetes encodes secrets using base64.

 The name and namespace of the secret is also present in the custom resource status.
-To retrieve the Secret name, run `kubectl get rabbitmqcluster INSTANCE -ojsonpath='{.status.defaultUser.secretReference.name}'`
+To retrieve the Secret name,
+run: `kubectl get rabbitmqcluster INSTANCE -ojsonpath='{.status.defaultUser.secretReference.name}'`

 To retrieve credentials and display them in plaintext, first display the username by running: